claysondesign/ccc-v5-hugo-tailwind/content/about.md

 featured_image_alt: ''
 secondary_image: "/images/general/phil-portrait.jpg"
 secondary_image_alt: Photo of Phil Deeker
-intro_text: Phil Deeker, talisman and founder of the Cent Cols Challenge who in 2017 celebrated his 60th birthday by completing his Ride of a Thousand Cols, tries to define what exactly sets these events apart from all the others.
+intro_text: 'Phil Deeker, talisman and founder of the Cent Cols Challenge who in 2017 celebrated his 60th birthday by completing his Ride of a Thousand Cols, tries to define what exactly sets these events apart from all the others.
+ALSO : Since January 2021 the Cent Cols Challenge has a new owner, Adam Erritzoe from Copenhagen.
+He speaks below about what this means to him. '
 date: 2018-11-06T21:04:16.000+00:00
 menu:
   primarymenu: